-Targeted online advertising or promotion is a form of active selling.
-In particular, in many instances, online advertising allows the distributor to determine in advance the audience that will be seeing its online advertising and thus to select the territories or customer groups that would be targeted by its advertisement.
-Targeted online advertising reaching customers within an exclusive territory or an exclusive customer group allocated to other distributors can thus be restricted.
-This includes, for instance, personalised advertising targeting customers in the exclusive territory or customer group or bidding for paid referencing on a search engine targeting an exclusive territory or customer group or any other form of online advertising enabling the distributor to design the advertisement so as to target or exclude customers in exclusive territories or customer groups.
-By contrast, online advertising or promotion which is meant to reach customers in a distributor’s own territory or customer group but which cannot be limited to that territory or customer group, is considered a form of passive selling, to the extent that it is not designed to target customers across specific territories or customer groups.
-Examples of such general advertising is sponsored content on a website of a local or national newspaper that may be accessed by any visitor of that website, or the use of price comparison tools with generic and not country-specific domain names.
-Conversely, if such general advertising is made in languages not commonly used in the territory in which the distributor is established or on websites with domain names corresponding to a territory other than the one in which the distributor is established, it is a form of active selling into that territory, as it would no longer be meant to reach customers in the distributor’s own territory.
-The participation in public procurement is categorised as a form of passive selling irrespective of the type of the public procurement procedure (e.g. open procedure, restricted procedure).
-This qualification is coherent with public procurement law.
-If the participation in a public tender was to be qualified as active sale, intra-brand competition would be significantly reduced in such markets, thus contradicting the rationale of public procurement law which includes facilitating intra-brand competition.
-As a result, restricting the participation of a buyer in public procurement is be a hardcore restriction under Article 4(b) to (d) VBER.
-Similarly, responding to private tenders is a form of passive selling.
-A private tender is a form of unsolicited sales request addressed to multiple potential suppliers and the submission of a bid in response to a private tender is therefore passive selling.
+Pursuant to Article 1(1), point (l) of Regulation (EU) X, active sales mean sales resulting from actively targeting customers by visits, letters, emails, calls or other means of direct communication.
+Targeted advertising or promotions are a form of active selling.
+In particular, online advertising services often allow the seller to select the territories or customers for which the online advertisement will be displayed.
+This is the case, for example, for search engine advertising and other online advertising, for instance on websites, app stores, social media, provided that the advertising service allows the advertiser to target customers according to their particular characteristics, including their geographic location or personal profile.
+By contrast, where the seller addresses online advertising to customers in its own territory or customer group and it is not possible to prevent such advertising from being seen by customers in other territories or customer groups, this is a form of passive selling.
+Examples of such general advertising include sponsored content on the website of a local or national newspaper that may be accessed by any visitor to that website, or the use of price comparison services with generic and non-country-specific domain names.
+Conversely, if such general advertising is made in languages not commonly used in the seller’s territory or on websites with a top-level domain corresponding to territories outside the seller’s territory, this amounts to active selling into those other territories.

-As set out in Article 1(1)(n) VBER, in the context of restrictions amounting to a “restriction of active or passive sales” according to Article 4 VBER, all forms of selling other than those defined as passive sales in the VBER and further explained in these Guidelines are considered active sales.

-Application of the general principles
+Participation in public procurement is a form of passive selling, irrespective of the type of public procurement procedure (e.g. open procedure, restricted procedure or other).
+This qualification is coherent with the purposes of public procurement law, which include facilitating intra-brand competition.
+As a result, a vertical agreement which restricts the ability of a buyer to participate in public procurement is a hardcore restriction within the meaning of Article 4, points (b), (c) and (d) of Regulation (EU)

+X. Similarly, responding to invitations to tender issued by non-public entities is a form of passive selling.
+Such invitations to tender are a form of unsolicited customer request addressed to multiple potential sellers and therefore the submission of a bid in response to an invitation to tender by a non-public entity is a form of passive selling.

+Hardcore restrictions relating to specific distribution systems

-Article 4(b) to (d) VBER provides a list of hardcore restrictions and exceptions that apply depending on the distribution system operated by the supplier: exclusive distribution, selective distribution or free distribution.
+Article 4, points (b), (c) and (d) of Regulation (EU) X contain a list of hardcore restrictions and exceptions that apply depending on the type of distribution system

+137 See judgment of 7 December 2010, Peter Pammer v Reederei Karl Schlüter GmbH & Co.
+KG and Hotel Alpenhof GesmbH v Oliver Heller, Joined Cases C-585/08 and C-144/09, EU:C:2010:740, paragraph 93.

+operated by the supplier: exclusive distribution, selective distribution or free distribution.

 Where the supplier operates an exclusive distribution system

-The hardcore restriction set out in Article 4(b) VBER concerns agreements or concerted practices that, directly or indirectly, have as their object the restriction of the territory into which or of the customer group to whom a buyer, to which an exclusive territory or customer group has been allocated, may actively or passively sell the contract goods or services.
+The hardcore restriction set out in Article 4, point (b) of Regulation (EU) X concerns agreements that, directly or indirectly, have as their object the restriction of the territory into which or of the customers to whom a buyer, to which an exclusive territory or customer group has been allocated, may actively or passively sell the contract goods or services.